 - Examine the Attic – While most steps of a home roof inspection take you outside, this one requires you to go into your attic.
 If your roof has developed a small leak, one of the first places you’ll notice is in the attic.
 Check the attic ceiling for water spots or the signs of mold growth.
 Both damage types are indicators of an external leak.

 While 99% of the time your roof isn’t anywhere on your mind, during that other 1%, you can’t think about anything else – because when your roof really starts leaking, it’s a full-blown emergency.

-A professional roof inspection is a crucial tool to determine if your roof is in good shape or if it needs some expert help.
-Finding an issue beforehand, either DIY or by bringing out a professional, can limit the extent of the damage and the expense associated with it.
+This is why roof inspections are important to determine if your roof is in good shape or if it needs some expert help.
+Finding an issue beforehand, either DIY or by bringing out a professional like Mid-Shore Exteriors, can limit the extent of the damage and the expense associated with it.
 Simply put, if you can get by with a simple repair rather than a full replacement, it’ll be well worth your while.

 Since we know the importance of getting a professional set of eyes on your roof, we’re offering a FREE home roof inspection – performed by our pros – to select homeowners.
 This is your best chance to get full peace-of-mind – or to catch a problem before a catastrophe happens!

 Contact us to ask about our FREE inspection and all your other roofing needs!Speak to an Expert >